 My Chinese cooking skills have massively improved due to all the Chinese YouTube cooking channels I’ve discovered!

-These are all things I never imagined when I started this back in May 2020, and it all started out from a dream of wanting to read Chinese books.
+These are all things I never imagined when I started this back in May 2020, and it all started from a dream of wanting to read Chinese books.

 Reading will be the start of your journey, and believe me, four to five years from now, you’ll discover much more than the words on a page!